What do you mean by project stakeholder?

 - Low power and low interest: They are the potential detractors who have very little interest in knowing what is going on in the project.
 Also, they are not at all affected by the work and take up minimal of your time and attention.

 This has been a guide to Project stakeholders.
-Here we have discussed the categories and the sub-categories of the project stakeholders.
+Here we have discussed the basic concept, key role, categories and sub-categories of the project stakeholders.
 You may also look at the following article to learn more –